-The Fairmont State University 2014 Student Juried Exhibition runs through Friday, April 25, in the J.D.
-Brooks Gallery, located on the fourth floor of Wallman Hall.
+The Fairmont State University School of Fine Arts will host the fall 2014 West Virginia Art Educators Association members art exhibition in the Brooks Memorial Gallery, located on the fourth floor of Wallman Hall in October.

 Art educators from across the state will display drawings, paintings, sculpture, fiber arts and more from Oct.
 7 through Nov.
 14. The opening exhibition will be at 6:30 p.m.
 Tuesday, Oct.
 14. Admission is free and open to the public.

 The name “Sleepy Hollow” conjures images of the awkward school teacher, Ichabod Crane, on his bedraggled horse being chased through the dark woods by the Headless Horseman.
 It is fitting that the Fairmont State University production of “Sleepy Hollow,” a musical based on Washington Irving’s short story, “The Legend of Sleepy Hollow,” opens on Halloween.